tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/deploy-a-java-application/deploy-a-java-application.md

 * Deploy a simple Java application

 ### Prerequisites:
-- You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
+* You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
-- You are using a Linux/Windows Operating system or virtual machine for this workshop.
+* You are using an Oracle Linux image on your host machine or compute instance for this workshop.
-- Access to the cloud environment and resources configured in Lab 1
+* Access to the cloud environment and resources configured in Lab 1

 ## Task 1: Deploy a simple Java application